Bomo2/UwULogs_Icecrown/README.md

       '1' Permit to be updated in live with the ranking from uwu-logs
       '2' You can compress your combatlog.txt into a .zip file
-      '3' You can remove those combatlog.txt
+      '3' You can remove those combatlog.txt in your Log folder
       '4' Launch the game
       '5' Open in your default browser the [https://uwu-logs.xyz/upload](https://uwu-logs.xyz/upload) URL